-I know if I'm feeling this way, many others are too.
+I know if I'm feeling this way, many others are, too.
 According to the American Psychological Association, almost half of all Americans feel more stressed than they did five years ago.
-Kendall Jenner recently acknowledged her experience with anxiety and subsequent panic attacks.
-What it proves, really, is this issue doesn't discriminate.

 So let's get down to business, shall we?
 Below, Patel details exactly what you should do the next time you're feeling anxious (and why).

 Meet the Expert

 - Kelsey Patel is a leading meditation teacher at The Den Meditation in L.A., reiki master, intuitive healer, emotional freedom techniques specialist, yoga and barre instructor, and spiritual empowerment coach.

 - Sanam Hafeez, PsyD is an NYC-based licensed clinical psychologist.

 Best For: Alleviating Anxiety, Feelings of Imbalance, and an Unsettled Mind

 "This is one of my favorite morning postures, as it's an incredible way to begin the day and balance the body," Patel notes.
 "I also use this seated posture anytime during the day when I feel my mind is imbalanced.
 The intention for this exercise is to align your body's left and right hemispheres with breath, and as you do this, you also balance your left and right sides of your brain."

 - Sit in a cross-legged position and lengthen your spine.

 - Take your right hand across your chest and place it underneath your left armpit, and release your thumb to rest on the front of your left shoulder.